Positive Ethics to gain from Sports Participation

 Sportsmanship is an aspiration or ethos that a sport or activity will be enjoyed for its own sake, with proper consideration for fairness, ethics, respect, and a sense of fellowship with one’s competitors (UN inter-agency task force).

-Although these ethics are examined within the sports context above, they are applicable to life outside the playing field and can be very useful in school, work, and relationships.
+Although these ethics are examined within the sports context in this article, they are applicable to life outside the playing field and can be very useful in school, work, and relationships.
 Hopefully, this inspires more adults to encourage more young people to participate in sport.
 Until next time, keep moving.
-Remember to share this article using the social icons below.

 COUBERTIN, B. P. (1863).
 HOPE – EDUCATIONAL KIT.
 Paris: The Olympic Museum.